richardhenyash/perkulater/README.md

 **Order Contact** may be accessed from **Order History** if the **User** is signed in, and has previously made an **Order**.
 Enables the **User** to contact **perkulater** about a specific **Order**.
 The **Order** number and date are presented to the user, along with a form enabling a message to be submitted.
+Required fields are denoted with a *.
 **View Order** button links back to **Order History**, and **Send Message** button submits message.
 Buttons include hover styling.
 If message is sent successfully, a toast message is displayed:
 <p float="left">